Definition: Performance Appraisal Process is a well-thought step by step approach of evaluating the performance of the employees.

 - K. R. Murphy, J. Cleveland, “Performance Appraisal”, Boston, M. A: Allyn & Bacon, 1991.

 - Scott Snell and G. Bohlander, “Human Resource Management”, Cenpager, New Delhi, 2007.

 Go On, Share article with Friends

 Did we miss something in Human Resource Management Tutorial?
 Come on!
-Tell us what you think about our article on Types of Training in HRM in the comments section.
+Tell us what you think about our article on Performance Appraisal Process in the comments section.